AaltoSciComp/scicomp-docs/rse/grant-applicants.rst

-   Grant applicants, if you are planning to use Aalto Research Software Engineers service, feel free to drop by :ref:`SciComp garage for a chat <garage>`, contact us at rse-group at aalto.fi, or fill out our `request form
+   Grant applicants, if you are planning to use Aalto Research Software Engineers service, feel free to drop by :ref:`SciComp garage for a chat <garage>`, contact us at rse at aalto.fi, or fill out our `request form
    <https://selfservice.esupport.aalto.fi/ssc/app#/order/2026/>`__.